jay-ford/CS-499-Capstone/README.md

 ---

-## Milestone One Code Review
+## Informal Code Review

-The **Milestone One Code Review** evaluates the original application, identifies opportunities for improvement, and presents the enhancement plan for the following categories:
+The **Informal Code Review** evaluates the original application, identifies opportunities for improvement, and presents the enhancement plan for the following categories:

 - Software Design and Engineering
 - Algorithms and Data Structures